Your Questions answered:

 How many people can I have at a wedding?
 Your Questions answered:

-A maximum of up to 100 people can attend wedding ceremonies that are conducted under a COVID Safe Plan regardless of the size of the venue.
+A maximum of up to 100 people can attend wedding ceremonies that are conducted under a COVID Safe Plan so long as the size of the venue allows 4 sq meters per person.
 Social (or physical) distancing requirements still apply.
 Speak with the venue operators or your celebrant to determine the specific requirements of your wedding.

-Wedding services performed at a person’s residence or in a public space can have a maximum of 30 people attend, including the couple, if there is no COVID Safe Plan in place.
+Wedding services performed at a person’s residence or in a public space can have a maximum of 50 people attend, including the couple, if there is no COVID Safe Plan in place.
 Only businesses can operate under a COVID Safe Plan as listed under the Restrictions on Businesses, Activities and Undertakings Direction, these are not available to individuals.
+These restrictions are liable to change, so check current restrictions, please.

 No exemptions will be granted for weddings.